CorrLinks: Streamlined Inmate Email Service for Easy Communication

 You will receive an alert that the inmate wants to add you to his or her account.
 You just need to accept this request in order to begin exchanging messages with the inmate.

 Don’t block unless you are absolutely certain you want to block this inmate.
 Adding them back becomes a much greater task.
 To unblock an inmate, you must send a written request to the institution to notify them that you would like the block removed.
-You will need to retrieve the prison’s mailing address by visiting www.bop.gov.
+You will need to retrieve the prison’s mailing address by visiting the Federal Bureau of Prisons.
 Once the block is removed, the inmate will need to add your email again to generate a new invitation to you.
 That being said, if you wish to block an inmate on CorrLinks, you can do so here.
+The menu offers two options: block contact from an inmate, and block contact from every inmate at a specific facility.

 Your message may be a maximum of 13,000 characters.
 (Note: That is characters, not words.)